Whiplash is the brunt of many lawsuits and lawyer jokes but if you’re suffering from it, you know it is NOT funny at all.

-This is where no seeking treatment causes you more pain and longer healing time than if you sought professional help.
+This is where no seeking treatment causes you more pain and longer healing time than if you seek professional help.

 This is the time to speak to your chiropractor about what activities they feel you can return to safely.
 Without some guidance, you run the risk of either doing too much too soon and making your whiplash worse, or you can sit on your butt too long, which also makes your whiplash worse.

 Don’t aggravate your whiplash!
+It can also cause nausea, vomiting, dizziness, and intense headaches.
 Seek out your local chiropractor for sensible advice before returning to your regular daily schedule.

 Many people get a neck brace to help with their pain when they’ve suffered whiplash and we can understand why; it feels good!
 It’s not a cure-all, but it does offer some level of pain relief.

 Unfortunately, if you wear the neck brace for more than 48 hours, you are actually increasing the amount of time your body will need to heal.
 The neck brace will not allow you to stretch your neck muscles nor will it let them return to their proper position.

 Wear your neck brace for no longer than 48-72 hours max!
 After that, use ice or heat to control the pain and inflammation.
 Your chiropractor can offer you other valuable advice on how to stretch your neck and control the pain.
 You can also read about how to do some of those things here.

 Mistake #4 – Lying in Bed or Couch Surfing